strathausen/blog/articles/unixblog.md

 Whenever releasing a library or a module,
 I try shipping it with a command line tool that does the same thing!

-You'll be amazed by the possibilities that open up.
+I noticed that many people in the node.js community already do that, but I wish more people would do so too.

+Instead of writing just another library for some platform, you create a univeral tool.
 Suddenly, one can combine that library with many other tools implemented in different languages or runtimes.
-Instead of just another library for tome platform, it's a univeral tool.

-Let me illustrate this development directive with a small
+That's what I did while writing
  <a href="/mumpitz">static site generator that I wrote</a> some time ago.